 - That actually get back to you

-Top 50 literary alternative magazines to submit to
+Top 50 alternative literary magazines to submit to

-In alphabetical order, here are fifty of my favorite literary magazines to submit to (and yes, I’ve been published in and rejected by a fair few of these, and have so much respect for them and all of their editorial teams!).
+In alphabetical order, here are fifty of my favorite alternative literary magazines to submit to (and yes, I’ve been published in and rejected by a fair few of these, and have so much respect for them and all of their editorial teams!).
 Note: this list is not exhaustive; it is simply an aggregation of a few that I personally like.
 I have tried to include the weird and the wonderful, across multiple genres, old and new, print and online.
 If I am missing anything obvious, or if you would like to be included, please let me know:

 All work must contain three elements of the journal’s choice.
 A great prompt for poets in particular.